janwilmans/copperspice-gettingstarted/README.md

 # Example projects

-Note that copperspice requires a compliant C++14 compiler, which in case of visual studio means 2017 15.8 or greater.
+Note that CopperSpice 1.5.x requires a compliant C++14 compiler, which in case of visual studio means 2017 15.8.1 or greater.

 ```
 #if _MSC_VER < 1914